noveoko/icethaw/README.md

 ![Stylized ice and hot iron to form Ice Thaw logo](icethaw.png "Ice Thaw Logo")

-# icethaw
-A collection of tools and technqiues to conduct Open source video and image investigations

 This software seeks to empower amateur investigators with the tools required to solve cold cases and get to the truth in a variety of matters.

 ## Planned features